When will Cat 9 Ethernet cable be available?

-As of mid-2025, Cat 9 cables remain just a concept, not a product that can be purchased.
+As of mid-2025, Cat 9 cables remain only a concept, not a product available for purchase.
 In fact, industry standards only define Ethernet categories up to Cat 8.
 Cat 8 is the fastest current standard (up to 40 Gbps at 30 m), and no official Cat 9 spec exists yet.
 In practical terms, this means there’s no release date or timeline for Cat 9 cables.

 In short, Cat 9 isn’t real today, and it’s unclear exactly when (or if) it will emerge.